aberamseyer/personal-site/src/content/blog/engineering-change-notice.md

 ## Tech Stack
 1. AWS Appsync
-    - Authentication
+    - Authentication: existing auth layer
-    - API: GraphQL
+    - API: GraphQL, using data resolvers connected to MySQL
-    - Backend–Lambda, using NodeJS
+    - Backend: Lambda, using NodeJS
 2. Database: existing MySQL instance
 3. Frontend: Vue.js + a CSS framework, I think it was called Materialize but I may be mistaken
 4. PDF processing: PDF.js